Design of an Adaptive Lightweight LiDAR to Decouple Robot-Camera Geometry: Novel LiDAR Design

-Our LiDAR can then use $R_{control}^*$ to perform 2-axis only compensation.
-Further, this compensation can be readily extend to commercially available cameras and LiDARs (such as Velodyne) mounted on a universal joint to the robot frame.
+Further, this compensation can be readily extended to commercially available cameras and LiDARs (such as Velodyne) mounted on a universal joint to the robot frame or a 2-axis gimbal-mounted camera.
+The 2-axis angles $\alpha,\beta$ are enough to describe the two joint rotations.